gaehlerm/SoftwareEngineering/README.md

 // This text here is redundant (where? output arguments?), tough I quite like it.
 What to do…?

+// having a function has the advantage that there are probably no side effects

 There are two ways to change the value of an object by a function.
 Either pass a mutable object as an output argument or the object is a class instance and the function a method acting on it.
 The two cases look like this:

 ```py
 a.b() vs. b(a)
 ```

 In both cases, this might change the value of a.
+However, there are some differences.
+In `b(a)` it is generally assumed that `a` is not going to be changed.
+And if, it may be stated so explicitly in some programming languages as C++.
+Thus we can assume that `b(a)` has no side effects, unless the name of `b` states otherwise.

-However, there are some differences. `b(a)` can access only the public variables and functions of a.
-If a has a public variable c, then we can write `b(a.c)`, which makes even more clear what part of a is to be changed.
+`b(a)` can access only the public variables and functions of a.
+If a has a public variable `c`, then we can write `b(a.c)`, which makes even more clear what part of a is to be changed.
 While in `a.b()` there is no way telling which variables in `a` are going to be changed by `b`.
 You can only hope the author did well obey the SRP and give `b()` a more meaningful name that allows to understand easily which variables of a are going to be changed.
 Or `a` has to be a struct, such that the method is called by `a.c.b()`.

 From the code point of view, both functions do roughly the same and there is no clear advantage for one or the other.
 However the class method call, `a.b()` is frequently more readable than `b(a)` as we'll see in a second.
 Simply because of the way our natural language is structured.